w32zhong/specforge_PoC/README.md

 # specforge PoC
 This is a Proof-of-Concept implementation for speculative decoding framework that supports heterogeneous (het.) base and draft models.

-For a demo of what is heterogeneous models, refer to the [demo.py](./demo.py) file.
+For a demo of what is heterogeneous models, refer to the [demo file](./demo_concept.py).

 ## Setup
 ```